 Textual Style Properties

-Textual styles includes various individual properties.
-You can spare a considerable amount of space utilizing shorthand documentation, however be mindful so as to incorporate in any event text-size and text-family in a specific order.
+Textual styles include various individual properties.
+You can spare a considerable amount of space utilizing shorthand documentation, however be mindful to incorporate in any event text-size and text-family in a specific order.

 CSS Longhand